mdn/browser-compat-data/docs/contributing.md

 ### Updating the compat data

-If you're going to submit a pull request modifying the compat data, we highly recommend reading the [getting started](getting-started.md) document for a basic rundown of the compatibility data structure.
+If you're going to submit a pull request modifying the compat data, we highly recommend reading the [compat data schema](../schemas/compat-data-schema.md) document for a rundown of the compatibility data structure.

 ### Finding browser version numbers for features